Satellite-im/warp-docs/extensions/constellation/ipfs.md

 	let mut system = IpfsFileSystem::new();
 ```

-If you have a custom url to ipfs api server you can do the following
+If you have a custom URL to ipfs API server you can do the following

 ```rust
 	let mut system = IpfsFileSystem::new_with_uri("https://127.0.0.1:5001").unwrap();